prithanka/Programming-practice/README.md

-# This is my Java test bed
+This is my Java test bed.